Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

       .createOrReplaceTempView("books_streaming_tmp_vw")
 )

--- that temp view is a streaming temp view as its generate from a streaming view CREATE OR REPLACE TEMP VIEW author_counts_tmp_vw AS ( SELECT author, count(book_id) AS total_books
+-- that temp view is a streaming temp view as its generate FROM a streaming view CREATE OR REPLACE TEMP VIEW author_counts_tmp_vw AS ( SELECT author, count(book_id) AS total_books
   FROM books_streaming_tmp_vw
   GROUP BY author
 )
--- we can write from a streaming temp view to a dataframe (author_counts), what will be running forevern every 4 secons (spark.table("author_counts_tmp_vw")
+-- we can write FROM a streaming temp view to a dataframe (author_counts), what will be running forevern every 4 secons (spark.table("author_counts_tmp_vw")
       .writeStream
       .trigger(processingTime='4 seconds')